 Working on good quality paper meant that every print — even the tests — was expensive.
 Working on film meant that every time you clicked the shutter some money was spent.
-This forced discipline in when to press the shutter, which negatives to choose for printing, and how careful the map had to be for it to all come together.
+This forced rigor about when to press the shutter, which negatives to choose for printing, and how careful the map had to be for it to all come together.

 If you got it wrong, the cost was many hours, and many, many dollars of material.

 There are many types of creativity.
 Mine was a creativity driven by limits.
 You could only afford so much film, so many sheets of paper, and so many hours of experimentation.
 The limits forced a certain discipline and selectiveness on the process.
 When I talk to people who are effective in the digital world, the creativity is different.
 It is one of excess.

 There are more controls in Photoshop than any one person will ever remember, and that’s before you add plug-in applications like Silver Efex.
 You can snap unlimited numbers of photos and quickly scan through them on the computer screen to pick the best 1 of the 100 different versions you just captured.
 The only cost to trying anything you want is a few seconds of your time.

 The undo button is the ultimate expression of this creativity of excess.
 Get something wrong?
 Hit undo (Ctrl-Z).
 Try something else.
 Start over.
 Create a new Photoshop layer.
 If you don’t like it, turn it off.
 Delete it.
 It takes seconds to try, and even less to reset and do it again.